headleyra/wintr/README.md

 # Wintr

 A number to word converter.
+Integers up to a maximum of 999 duotrigintillion (American) can be handled!
+See Russ Rowlett's discussion on [Names for Large Numbers](http://www.unc.edu/~rowlett/units/large.html)

 ## Install